DiaAzul/Posh-Predictive-Text/README.md

 brings the same capability to the PowerShell command line interface for common CLI tools used within the software development and data science community.

+## Supported Command Line Tools

 Predictive text is available for the following commands line tools.

 - conda

+If a tools is not supported then please consider helping by developing the syntax tree file needed to support it.
+Further information is available in the developer documentation.

 ## Sponsorship